Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ### Example:
   - You want to place a **timeline with SLAM.**
   - For each year in the timeline, if the user **clicks on the year,** different content should fade into view.
-  - (In geolocative AR this would be easy to do - just set up a lot of POIs, each with its own animation and animation event.
-In image trigger or SLAM, this doesn't work because you can only place one POI.)
+  - (In geolocative AR this would be easy to do - just set up a lot of POIs, each with its own animation and animation event.)

 The problem:
   - For a given **trigger image** you can only have **one POI.**
-  - In **SLAM,** you can have multiple POIs, but they have to be placed one after another by the user - **you can't control where they will be.**
+  - In **SLAM,** you can have multiple POIs, but they have to be placed one after another by the user - **you can't control where they will be placed, or their relationship to each other.** So for instance, each POI could be the number of a year, but you can't compell the user to place them in linear order with respect to each other.
   - With **sub-layers,** you can **control the position exactly** because they are always placed centered at the POI of the parent layer.
   - AND **each POI** in the sub-layer can have its **own event and type of animation.**